 Our research focuses on the chemical transformations and physical fluxes of naturally-occurring particles in the ocean, with an emphasis on rapid processes that alter these particles as they cross major earth system boundaries—e.g., into the ocean across coastlines, downward from the sunlit surface ocean through the “twilight zone”, and upward from the bottom through sediment resuspension, or through hydrothermal vents into cold, deep waters.

-My lab is currently recruiting graduate students interested in cross-disciplinary ocean carbon cycle research, and I am always interested in hearing from well-qualified University of Maine undergraduates who would like to gain experience with data analysis techniques.
+My lab is currently recruiting graduate students interested in cross-disciplinary ocean carbon cycle research, and with strong undergraduate preparation in chemistry and math.
+I am always interested in hearing from well-qualified University of Maine undergraduates who would like to gain experience with data analysis techniques.